vgpprasad91/desipalette/replit.md

 ## Backend Architecture
 - **Express.js** server with TypeScript for REST API endpoints
+- **Shopify Storefront API integration** via @shopify/storefront-api-client for headless commerce
-- **In-memory storage** (MemStorage class) as the primary data layer with seeded product data
+- **Intelligent fallback system** using in-memory storage with seeded product data when Shopify isn't available
 - **Drizzle ORM** configured for PostgreSQL with schema definitions but currently unused
-- RESTful API design with endpoints for products and orders
+- RESTful API design with endpoints for products, orders, and Shopify checkout
 - Middleware for request logging and error handling

 ## Data Storage Solutions